pjliddy/js-javascripting-study/README.md

 **This study should be completed over multiple evenings.**

-[nodeschool](http://nodeschool.io/) is an excellent free and open-source resource for learning Node.
-We will use nodeschool in the future to help us learn back-end web development using node.
+[NodeSchool](https://nodeschool.io) is an excellent free and open-source resource for learning Node.js.
+We will use NodeSchool in the future to help us learn to learn how to develop APIs using Node.js.
 For now, we'll use the [javascripting](https://github.com/sethvincent/javascripting) workshop to review what we've learned so far.